InvestMoat

 0/100

 • Liquidity Network Effects: Uber's wait-times, surge dynamics, and supply density in major cities cannot be matched without simultaneous rider and driver acquisition at scale.
 Lyft, Bolt, and DiDi compete city-by-city; only Uber holds the global liquidity stack across both mobility and delivery.
+Q2 2026 added 208M MAPCs (+16% YoY) and 3.9B trips (+18% YoY) — more first-time users in the past twelve months than in any period over the past five years.

 • Cross-App Bundling and Membership: Uber One bundles mobility + delivery + grocery + ad-supported value, creating cross-category retention.
 Uber One reached 50M members in Q1 2026 and now drives roughly half of total Mobility and Delivery gross bookings.
-The bundle compounds the network advantage with subscription stickiness.
+The July 2026 Delivery Hero takeover offer (€41.50/share, ~$14.8B equity value, close targeted H2 2027) would nearly double dual mobility+delivery markets from 34 to 58 and extend the bundle into Korea, MENA, LatAm, and foodpanda Asia — pending regulatory clearance and the SSW carve-out of 14 overlapping markets.

 AI-Vulnerable Moats